 Factual error: The rocket-launcher used to destroy the LAPD Armoured car appears to be a French 'MISTRAL' infra-red homing, man-portable surface-to-air missile that is meant for shooting down aircraft and is not designed for a surface target role.
 Even if the missile seeker could acquire a surface target like the armored car as a correct infra-red signature (required before it will fire), its flight profile would not be suitable for attack and it would probably not even arm the missile warhead at such a close distance.
 The missile is also not re-loadable in the manner shown.

-Factual error: In the scene where the police officer first comes to the tower and looks around there is a football game the terrorist is watching on television.
+Factual error: When the police officer first comes to the tower and looks around there is a football game the terrorist is watching on television.
 The movie takes place on Christmas Eve.
 The Southern California vs. Notre Dame game, which is the one being played in the movie, is a classic rivalry game played in either late November or early October.
 This is especially true in 1988 as ND and USC were ranked 1 and 2.
 Notice the terrorist display displeasure when the announcer notes that ND just scored.
 USC is the home town team.
 It is also apparent that the game is being played during daylight hours, but at this point it is dark outside.

 Factual error: Cutting through phone lines will not electrocute you.
 At best there a 80v AC ringing current per line which gives a mild shock.
 Also, when the technical expert kits the data cabinets the sensitive electrical equipment is highly unlikely to explode in a shower of sparks.